camunda/camunda-docs-manual/content/user-guide/process-engine/process-engine-bootstrapping.md

 </beans>
 ```
+If no resource `camunda.cfg.xml` is found, the default engine will search for the file `activiti.cfg.xml` as a fallback.
+If both are missing, the engine stops and prints an error message about the missing configuration resource.

 Note that the configuration XML is in fact a Spring configuration.
 This does not mean that the Camunda engine can only be used in a Spring environment!
 We are simply leveraging the parsing and dependency injection capabilities of Spring internally for building up the engine.